jun-uen0/articles/articles/ecr/push_to_ecr_en.md

 You can create your own repository, either public or private.

 # How to
-1. Prepare Docker image, check it on local
+1. Prepare Docker image, check it on local environment
 2. Push the image to ECR
-3. Pull ECR image and check it on local
+3. Pull ECR image and check it on local environment
 4. Delete ECR image

-# 1. Prepare Docker image, check it on local
+# 1. Prepare Docker image, check it on local enviroment
 Make sure you already have a Docker image to push it.
-If you're interested in React, take a look at this article: [Dockerizing React App](https://dev.to/jun_uen0/dockerizing-react-app-20gj)
+If you're interested in React, take a look at this article: [Dockerizing React App](https://dev.to/jun_uen0/dockerizing-react-app-20gj).
-You don't have any images and just want to make a simple image, check it out: [Pull Nginx image and run the container](https://dev.to/jun_uen0/pull-nginx-image-and-run-the-container-4de8)
+If you don't have any images and just want to make a simple image, check it out: [Pull Nginx image and run the container](https://dev.to/jun_uen0/pull-nginx-image-and-run-the-container-4de8)

 # 2. Push to AWS ECR
 ① Create your public image repository at [ECR console](https://console.aws.amazon.com/ecr/repositories)